 The 12 document control best practices are:

 There are many ways to standardize document management.
-Standardization helps reduce document risk as well as improve performance, efficiency, and continuity in an organization.
+Standardization helps reduce risk of poor DC as well as improve performance, efficiency, and continuity in an organization.
 For example, a standard document format could be established for expense reports so that they never get lost.
 This would allow the expense report to be found and scanned when needed.

 Another example would be the standardization of document identification numbers.
 A document identification number is a unique number that can be assigned to a specific document.